markuswissinger/ducktestpy/doc/doc.rst

 TODO (unordered)
 ================

-- do not print a type if a supertype is printed in the same tag
+- how to handle @abstractmethod and @abstractproperty?
+Those functions are never executed (also not during tests) but deserve a type hint.
 - introduce an *any* type...
 - do not record types from tests that use *assertRaises*, since those might be wrong
 - resolve old style classes